tufanbarisyildirim/womgen/README.md

-womgen
+WomGen
 ======

-Webservice Object Model Generator From "wsdl url" for PHP
+SOAP Webservice Object Model Generator From "wsdl" for PHP

+##Womgen will do..
+-- Generate Complextypes in php
+-- Generate a Rest Api proxy for a SOAP webservice